blockades/mmt_resources/Tools.md

 `screen -d -m -S multisession`

-and connect to it with:
+and connect to it myself with:

 - `screen -r multisession`
 - then do `Ctrl-A :multisession on`
-- then do `Ctrl-A :acladd username` (these commands can be added to `.screenrc` to save typing them every time)
+- then do `Ctrl-A :acladd username` for each additional user (these commands can be added to `.screenrc` to save typing them every time)
 - `aclchg` can be used instead of `acladd` to use specific permissions eg: readonly (they can see the screen but not type commands)
 - Then invite other users to connect with `screen -x username/multiuser` where `username` is the user who initiated the screen session to connect to.
 - Then ssh back to localhost effectively taking connected users along... `ssh -p2000 localuser@localhost`
+- Combined with mumble this could be a nice way to fix stuff interactively or demonstrate how to do something

 ## ruby programming